lucaswychan/Federated-Edge-AI-For-6G/README.md

 * scipy
 * CUDA (if GPU is used)
 * cvxpy
-<br><br/>

 Or you can install all the packages via
 ```
 pip install -r requirements.txt
 ```

 ## Instructions
-There are four algorithms available to play with, which are FedDyn, FedAvg, FedProx, and SCAFFOLD.
+There are four algorithms available to play with, which are FedDyn, FedAvg, FedProx, and SCAFFOLD
-The default algorithm is FedDyn, but you can feel free to change the algorithm by adding ```--algorithm_name={FedAvg, FedProx, FedDyn, SCAFFOLD}```.
+The default algorithm is FedDyn, but you can feel free to change the algorithm by adding ```--algorithm_name={FedAvg, FedProx, FedDyn, SCAFFOLD}```

-For the details of the parameters, please visit [Parameters](#-Parameters)
+For more details of the parameters, please visit [Parameters](#parameters)
 ```
 python3 fl_main.py
 ```

 ## Add new algorithm
-This whole code structure enjoys the advantage OOP brings, so adding new algorithms on top of existing codes is a piece of cake.
+This whole code structure enjoys the advantage OOP brings, so adding new algorithms on top of the existing codes is a piece of cake.
-1. Create a new Python file under the ```algorithm``` directory.
+1. Create a new Python file under the ```algorithm``` directory
 <br></br>
 E.g. ```fedsplit.py```
+<br></br>
 2. Construct a new class inheriting ```Algorithm``` in the corresponding Python file.
 <br></br>
 E.g.